FANMixco/career-signal/README.md

 3. Choose `Gemini` or `OpenAI`.
 4. Paste the matching API key in the API key field.

 The key is sent only to the local backend for that request.
-It is not stored by the app.
+The app does not store it.

 ### Option B: Save The Key In `.env`